Nevio-Source/Nevio-Source/README.md

 **About me** 🪪

-- Im currently in my first **Apprentice year as an IT IT technician** 🎓
+- Im currently in my first **Apprentice year as an IT technician** 🎓
 - I love ❤️ computer sience
 - Im open for new stuff to lerarn ^^